mobify/mobify-code-style/css/Readme.md

 One last thing: do __NOT__ style Javascript class!

-Anything that stars with `js-` is off limits.
+Anything that starts with `js-` is off limits.

 We cover our naming convention in much greater detail [below](#user-content-class-naming-convention-csm).